-CAR earn point as Africa's second round of 2022 qualifying begins
+Senegal sink Togo as Africa's World Cup qualifying resumes

-2022 World Cup: CAR earn rare point as Africa's second round of qualifying begins
+2022 World Cup: Senegal sink Togo as Africa's qualifying resumes

 Last updated on .From the section Sport Africa

+The victory represents a modicum of revenge for the Senegalese, who could not beat Togo as the Sparrowhawks pipped them to the 2006 World Cup when they last met at this stage.

+Senegal travel to Congo on Tuesday, while Togo seek their first points at home to Namibia on Sunday.

-Central African Republic (CAR) put aside the difficulties of being barred from using their national stadium when drawing 1-1 with Cape Verde as the Group C game kicked off the second round of African World Cup qualifying.
+Earlier in the day, Central African Republic (CAR) put aside the difficulties of being barred from using their national stadium when drawing 1-1 with Cape Verde as the Group C game marked the very first game in Africa's second qualifying round.

 The match was played in the Cameroonian city Douala after the national stadium in CAR capital Bangui was deemed unfit to host international matches by African football body Caf last month.